-At a time when many people have seen better times, it’s easy to look at a day called “Thanksgiving” and scoff.
-To wonder: What do I have to be thankful for?
+At a time when many people have seen better times, it's easy to look at a day called “Thanksgiving” and scoff: What do I have to be thankful for?
+Well, a lot, actually.

 For years, I misunderstood gratitude.
 I thought it was about feeling grateful for the gifts around me.
 But when I didn't feel I had anything to be grateful for, I wondered what was wrong with me.

-Now, I get it: You can’t have thanks; you can only give it.
+But now, I get it.
+You can't have thanks; you can only give it.
 (Feel free to tweet that.)

 Gratitude is a discipline

-If you do, you may surprise yourself.
-You may find, as others have, that the more you utter the words, “thank you,” the more gratitude that pours out.
-It’s a funny thing.
-But sometimes the right attitude doesn’t come until you show up to do the work.
+If you do decide to give thanks, you might surprise yourself.
+You may find, as others have, that the more you utter the words thank you, the more gratitude pours out.

 Go be grateful

 Without prompting or pushing, find something to be thankful for.
-Speak it, and believe it.
-Then watch that gratitude muscle grow.
+Speak it, and believe it, then watch that gratitude muscle grow.
 And if you need a little prompting, check out my “10 Reasons to Be Thankful” post.